connor-brooks/Wobbler/README.md

 * FM synthesis
 * Low pass filter
 * LFO for lowpass filter cutoff
-* MIDI input
+* MIDI note input
 * ADSR (Well, attack and release)

 Wobbler is a GUI for Mick Grierson's [Maximilian](https://github.com/micknoise/Maximilian), a C++ DSP and synthesis library.
-However, at some point synthesis functions will be rewritten especially for wobbler.
+However, due to some bugs in Maximilian's library, synthesis functions will be rewritten from scratch for wobbler (at some point).

 ## Dependencies
 * SDL2